campjacob/campjacob.github.io/_posts/2025-01-08-the-a-in-adei-anti-racism-diversity-equity-and-inclusion.md

 <div style="text-align: center" markdown="1">
 Reference
 </div>
 Council on Social Work Education.
 (2022).
-2022 EPAS: Educational policy and accreditation standards for baccalaureate and master’s social work programs. <https://www.cswe.org/accreditation/policies-process/2022epas/>
+2022 EPAS: Educational policy and accreditation standards for baccalaureate and master's social work programs. <https://www.cswe.org/accreditation/policies-process/2022epas/>

 Kendi, I. X. (2023). _How to be an antiracist_.
 One World.